Pendoylan: Amenities

 The parish church is dedicated to Saint Cadoc.
 It contains some interesting features which can definitely be assigned to pre-reformation times, the chancel arch being in the early perpendicular style of the 14th century.
 Other features are of 14th-, 15th- and 16th-century perpendicular with 19th-century alterations.
+The church has a peal of six bells which continue to be rung from time to time.
 There is a row of six cottages just to the north of the church that were built in 1817 as almshouses from a bequest of £50 from Earl Talbot of Hensol and £50 from one Philip John.
 They were of very basic one up one down plus kitchen construction with a fireplace stair.
 No. 1 was subsequently rebuilt as a school.

 The village school is a Church in Wales Primary School It was under threat of closure in the 1980s, the roll having fallen from 103 in 1981 to 74 in 1986.
 Since the arrival of a new head teacher in 1994, it has become much more popular, with up to 220 pupils, many of whom travel from outside the parish.
 Old temporary buildings are being replaced with permanent structures in 2011/12.
 Inspectors in 2008 said the following.
 "This is a good school with many outstanding features.
 Pupils make very good progress and achieve high standards because of the very good teaching they receive.
 The provision is of high quality and the school leadership successfully promotes a caring Christian ethos, which is appreciated by parents and pupils alike.
 Throughout the school, pupils make outstanding progress in their learning and achieve high standards.
 Pupils succeed regardless of their social, ethnic or linguistic backgrounds and make very good progress towards fulfilling their potential.
 They are very well prepared for the next phase of their education."

-The village pub is called 'The Red Lion'.
-Records of this inn date back to the early 19th century, when the publican was also a farmer, but it is probably older than that.
-It closed in July 2010 and re-opened in October 2011, following a complete refurbishment.
-As well as a bar, there is a 150-seat restaurant with a downstairs and an upstairs dining area, which has a terrace providing views over the Ely valley and beyond.
+The former village pub was called 'The Red Lion'.
+Records of this inn date back to the early 19th century, when the publican was also a farmer, but it was probably older than that.
+It closed in July 2010 and re-opened in October 2011, following a complete refurbishment, but like many village pubs proved uneconomic and has been closed for a number of years.

 There is also a Chapel which houses the Bethania Presbyterian Church (originally Calvinistic Methodism) and a Village Hall built in the 1930s as a memorial to those who died in the first world war.

-The Vale Resort is located at Hensol in the North of Pendoylan, close to Junction 34 of the M4.
+The Vale Resort is located at Hensol in the north of Pendoylan, close to Junction 34 of the M4.
 It consists of a four star hotel, two championship golf courses and a leisure centre, with a swimming pool and gym.